-Here, we consider immiscible two-phase case (oil and water).
-We assume that the rock and the fluids are incompressible, then the total velocity is a constant in one dimension, and the reduced problem can be written as a scalar hyperbolic conservation equation using the fractional-flow formulation (Chen et al. 2006).
+Here, we consider the immiscible two-phase case (oil and water).
+We assume that the rock and the fluids are incompressible, then the total-velocity is a constant in one dimension, and the reduced problem can be written as a scalar hyperbolic conservation equation using the fractional-flow formulation (Chen et al. 2006).
 The elliptic pressure equation is obtained by summing the governing equations of the phases

 where $\mathbf{u}_T$ is the total velocity

 where $P_c$ is the capillary pressure, which relates the pressures of the two phases.
 It is a highly nonlinear function of saturation, often expressed as $P_c(S)$